ANM05/github-search/README.md

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

+## Technologies used
+Angular.
+MDBootstrap.
+Javascript.
+Typescript.
+CSS
+HTML

+## Support and contact details
+Incase of any issues do not hesitate to contact the developer throught this email: antonynganga05@gmail.com

 ## Build